AhmedMelaih/ahmedmelaih.github.io/README.md

 # ahmedmelaih.github.io

-## Data Scince Projects
+## Data Science Projects
 ### [NLP - Tweets Sentiment Classification](https://github.com/AhmedMelaih/NLP_Tweets_Sentiment_Classification)
-- This project will provide a ML model to classify the content of the tweets in tweets dataset from kaggle using Kares NLP.
-The tweets is going to be classified as Positive or Negative based on the content of the tweets.
+- This project will provide a ML model to classify the content of the tweets in tweets dataset from kaggle using Keras.
+Tweets will be classified as Positive or Negative based on the content of the tweets.
 [Link]

 ### [XGBoost Fraud Detection](https://github.com/AhmedMelaih/XGBoost_Fraud_Detection)
 - End-to-end Credit Card fraud detection pipeline using XGBoost, including data preprocessing, class imbalance handling, model training, evaluation, and SHAP-based explainability.
 [Link]